 - Manage storage of documents in a way that facilitates convenient retrieval of a particular document when needed

-- Creates the policy for archiving old documents and disposing them at the end of their life
+- Creates the policy for archiving old documents and disposing of them at the end of their life

 The DMS can be manual or electronic, though the latter has such overwhelming advantages that wherever the investment is justified, an electronic document management system (EDMS) should be installed in full or part.

 According to ISO 12651-2, a document is “recorded information or object which can be treated as a unit”.
 While this sounds a little complicated, it is quite simply what you have been using to create, distribute and use for years.

 Document management is one of the precursor technologies to content management, and not all that long ago was available solely on a stand-alone basis like its imaging, workflow, and archiving brethren like docEdge DMs.
 It provides some of the most basic functionality to content management, imposing controls and management capabilities onto otherwise “dumb” documents.
 This makes it so that when you have documents and need to use them, you are able to do so.

 - Check-in/check-out and locking, to coordinate the simultaneous editing of a document so one person’s changes don’t overwrite another’s.

 - Version control, so tabs can be kept on how the current document came to be, and how it differs from the versions that came before.

 - Audit trail, to permit the reconstruction of who did what to a document during the course of its life in the system.

 Document management systems today range in size and scope from small, standalone systems to large-scale enterprise-wide configurations serving a global audience.
 Many document management systems provide a means to incorporate standard physical document filing practices electronically.
 These include:

 - Storage location